Slagheaps

 There was more information on the painting of the Village Belle, which at first glance looked like a pretty girl chatting with the village boys.
 Unsurprisingly it wasn’t that simple: there had been another painting showing the same girl, now clutching a child and leaving the village under a cloud.
 Another insight into the Victorian mindset – and/or a warning to pretty village girls everywhere.

-Lighter-hearted images were also available, as there was also a Bill Tidy exhibition in the gallery.
+Lighter-hearted images were also available, as there was a Bill Tidy exhibition in the gallery.
 This was my steal, along with “The Nosegay” and Hawksley.